Nov 10, 2021

 We understand some aspects of trip insurance can be confusing.
 One topic many people ask about is pre-existing conditions.
 Learn what’s considered a pre-existing condition for Seven Corners’ RoundTrip plans.

 To find out if you have a pre-existing condition, it's important to understand the way the plan defines a pre-existing condition.
-RoundTrip Economy, RoundTrip Choice, and RoundTrip Elite define a pre-existing condition this way:
+Our trip protection plans define a pre-existing condition this way:

 It's an illness, disease, or condition you or your travel companion, business partner, or family member booked to travel with you has within 60 days before the RoundTrip plan starts.